SC4X/SCAV-Game-Installer/README.md

 I will not update this except game crashing blasting like bugs.
 You can update the code and upload your own i dont mind.
 *You need 7zip installed*
-Also whole code made in python
+Also whole code made in python.